The 411 on College and Life Around Campus

 After you’ve introduced yourself and noted your desired position, talk about how you can add value to the company.
 Provide an example of an accomplishment that added value to demonstrate your skills!
 This will grab the employer’s attention and set you apart from other applicants who may not have provided an example right away.

 Provide your general availability for an interview and tell them you’ll follow up in about a week if you haven’t already heard back from them.
 Provide the best contact information for the employer to contact you, including a primary phone number and your email address.
 Note that if you’re sending out cover letters and resumes after graduation, your school email will expire after a few weeks/months.
 If you’re worried that this may occur, provide your personal email address.

 Thank the employer for their consideration and mention that you’re looking forward to hearing back soon.
 Sign off with a “Best, [your first/last name].”
 As a general rule, you want to keep your cover letter brief.
-One page maximum, and 2-3 paragraphs.
+One page maximum, and 2-3 paragraphs (be sure to check if the employer has any specific requirements).
 Like with resumes, recruiters or employers don’t have a ton of time to read through all of the information.
 Be descriptive, but concise.